ebarbeito/learning-notes/talks/2019-eddd19-domain-modeling-made-functional.md

 ## Notes

 * There's an intersection between functional programming and domain-driven design, but not a lot of people practice it
 * Is FP scary?
-It isn't, and adoptiong  it (at least some of its *goodies*) is very powerfull while doing DDD
+It isn't, and adopting  it (at least some of its *goodies*) is very powerful while doing DDD
   * FP is really good for Boring Line Of Business Applications (BLOBAs)

 ### Part I: The importance of DDD